jasonjoh/node-tutorial/README.md

 }
 ```

+### Refreshing the access token

+Access tokens returned from Azure are valid for an hour.
+If you use the token after it has expired, the API calls will return 401 errors.
+You could ask the user to sign in again, but the better option is to refresh the token silently.

+In order to do that, the app must request the `offline_access` scope.
+Add this scope to the `scopes` array in `authHelper.js`:

 ## Using the Mail API ##

 Now that we can get an access token, we're in a good position to do something with the Mail API.
 Let's start by creating a `mail` route and function.
 Open the `index.js` file and update the `handle` array.